aws-samples/amazon-eks-security-immersion-day/content/8-infrastructure-security/1-bottlerocket-security-features-amazon-eks/1-access-bottlerocket-host/index.en.md

 ---
-title : "Accessing Bottlerocket host" weight : 21
+title: "Accessing Bottlerocket host"
+weight: 21
 ---

 In this section of the workshop, you will scale the pre-existing EKS Bottlerocket Managed Node Group (MNG) and access the node.
 Bottlerocket improves security posture by removing all shells from the Bottlerocket image.
 Bottlerocket’s API-first/container-centric approach also helps simplify fleet management.
 For example, Bottlerocket integrates with AWS Systems Manager, which is collection of services that you can use to view and control your infrastructure on AWS, including Bottlerocket instances.